-8.1 This Constitution and Bylaws, shall be the official legal documents of the Student Government Association of The University of Texas - Pan American upon ratification by an affirmative vote of at least a majority of the students voting in a constitutional referendum, and when acted upon by the Dean of Students, the U. T. Pan

-American President, the Executive Vice Chancellor for

-Academic Affairs, and the Chancellor and approved by the

-Board of Regents of The University of Texas System.
+8.1 This Constitution[;] and [the Legislative, Executive, Judicial-] By[-]laws, [and Election-Gode] shall be the official legal documents of the Student Government Association of The University of Texas - Pan American [Pan American-University] upon ratification by an affirmative vote of at least a majority of the students voting in a constitutional referendum, and when acted upon by the Dean of Students, the U. T. Pan American President, the Executive Vice Chancellor for Academic Affairs, and the Chancellor and approved by the Board of Regents of The University of Texas System [approval-through-the agreed University-processes and by the Board of Regents.
+For temporary Student Government Association business, this Constitution will be provisionally effective-upon ratification by the students].

-8.2 All officials elected or appointed under the requirements of the previous Constitution, which this Constitution supersedes, shall remain in their corresponding offices and exercise their corresponding duties and responsibilities as set forth within this Constitution until their terms of office expire.
+- 8.2 [This-Constitution shall supersede all previous constitutions.--All-laws herotofore now in effect and not-in conflict with any provisions of this Constitution are hereby declared to be binding and valid as statutory enactments. - 8.3] All officials elected or appointed under the requirements of the previous Constitution, which this Constitution supersedes, shall remain in their corresponding offices and exercise their corresponding duties and responsibilities as set forth within this Constitution until their terms of office expire.